 In using eyetracking to evaluate the usability of search forms for my previous article for UXmatters, “Evaluating the Usability of Search Forms Using Eyetracking: A Practical Approach,” we discovered much interesting data.
 I’ll provide an in-depth analysis of that data here.
 Please note that our ad-hoc test setup didn’t resemble real-world conditions.
+Prettier Accessible Forms.
 It can be time consuming to make web forms both pretty and accessible.

 In particular, laying out forms where the form label and input are horizontally adjacent, as in the image below, can be a real problem.
 We used to use tables, which worked well in this scenario—but forms don’t constitute tabular data, so it’s a semantic faux pas Article Continues Below.